-THE HORNS OF THE DILEMMA.-If Mr. Hayes can read the following well-told story without understanding his duty as to Louisiana and South Carolina, he may be set down as incorigible : Does Mr. Hayes recollect how Henry Clay, when he was in Washington, once had some fun with a goat?
+THE HORNS OF THE DILEMMA .- If Mr Hayes can read the following well-told story without understanding his duty as to Louisiana and South Carolina, he may be set down as incorigible :

+Does Mr. Hayes recollect how Henry Clay, when he was in Washington, once had some fun with a goat?
 No?
-Then we will tell him : Mr. Clay observed a knot of street Arabs, on pleasurable thoughts intent. gathering around a goat that was dozing in the sun and rolling an old boot like a sweet morsel under his tongue.
-'What's up, boys?' some fun with the goat," replied the urchins.
+Then we will tell him: Mr. Clay observed a knot of street Arabs, on pleasurable thoughts intent, gathering around a goat that was dozing in the sun and rolling an old boot like a sweet morsel under his tongue.
+'What's up, boys?' he said, affably.
+"We're a going to have some fun with the goat," replied the urchins.
 The great Whig statesman looked up and down the street; no one was in sight.
 He loved fun, but he had never enjoyed it in connection with a goat.
 "Boys," said he, "I believe I will have a little fun with the goat too.
 How do you get it out of him?"
-'Grab him by the horns," explained a boy; and with the divine confidence of Robinson Crusse or a Mason of the thirty-third degree, Mr. Clay seized the goat.
-It was a powerful goat, with an abiding love of liberty, and it was pretty doubtful for a while whether the goat's horn's would come off or Mr. Clay's arms be torn out of their sockets .--"Boys,"panted Mr. Clay, "boys-what-do I-do next ?"
-"Do next ?" replied the boys, taking refuge behind lamp-posts, ash-barrels and similar fortresses, "why, let go of them horns and run like blazes ?"
-Mr. Hayes' dilemma has got two horns, like the goat.
+"Grab him by the horns," explained a boy; and with the divine confidence of Robinson Crusee or a Mason of the thirty-third degree, Mr. Clay seized the goat.
+It was a powerful goat, with an abiding love of liberty, and it was pretty doubtful for a while whether the goat's horn's would come off or Mr. Clay's arms be torn out of their sockets .-"Boys,"panted Mr. Clay, "beys-what-do I-do next?"
+"Do next?" replied the boys, taking refuge behind lamp posts, ash-barrels and similar fortresses, "why, let go of them horns and run like blazes?"
+Mr. Hayes' dilemma has got two horas, like the goat.
 He had better let go of them both and "run like blazes."

-HEAD WASH .- Sage tea is one of the very braided in two firm braids, then the roots rubbed with a sponge dipped in lukewarm sage ten, after which the braids can be washed and dried with a towel.
+I San WASH.-Sage tea is one of the very The hair should be carefully brushed and braided in two firm braids, then the roots rubbed wish a sponge dipped in lukewarm sage ten, after which the braids can be washed and dried with a towel.
 This preserves the color of the hair and keeps the scalp clean.

-A modest young lady desiring a leg of chicken at the table, said : I'll take the part that ought to be dressed in drawers !'
-A young gentleman opposite immediately administered to the lady.
+A modest young lady desiring a leg of chicken at the table, said: I'll take the part that ought to be dressed in drawers!'
+A young gentieman opposite immediately said: I'll take the part which ought to wear a bustle.'
+Hartshorn was immediately administered to the lady. administered to the lady.